 Amezquita was released on bail in December 2006 and prosecutors dismissed the charges in February 2007.

 In May 2007, the Texas Board of Pardons and Paroles recommended that Amezquita receive a pardon on the basis of actual innocence.
 In August 2007, the Governor pardoned Amezquita.
-As of 2012, he had received $419,964 in state compensation.
+In October 2008, Amezquita received a lump sum of $333,333 in state compensation plus a monthly annuity of $2,475.

 - Stephanie Denzel